eihli/tsm/README.md

 - Has many workers
 - Responsible for enqueueing workers in order and handling worker exceptions
 - Aggregates workers results
+- Can use results from previous workers as arguments to instantiate later workers

 ### Worker

 - Belongs to a WorkerManager
-- Has one state saved in an in-memory store
+- Has state saved in an in-memory store
 - Is enqueued for background work
 - Succeeds or fails, updates state, returns data for WorkerManager aggregation